-The Archive will be accessible in Special Collections during regular hours of operation.
-Appointments are recommended.
+The Archive will be accessible at the Museum during regular hours of operation.
+Appointments are required.
 No part of the Archive is restricted from research use.
 The primary finding aid for the Archive will be posted on the Museum Web site and maintained collaboratively by the Museum and Special Collections.

 Arrangement and Access information

 Click on series title to see description and contents list: